jayantc79/Case-Study2---Pneumothorax-detection/README.md

 Problem Statement:

-We are attempting to a) predict the existence of pneumothorax in our test images and b) indicate the location and extent of the condition using masks.
+We are attempting to
+a) predict the existence of pneumothorax in our test images.

+b) indicate the location and extent of the condition using masks.

 1.2 Overview of the problem